jaidenfe/rot2proG/README.md

 >E-mail: jaidenfe@buffalo.edu<br>
 >Current Version: v1.0

 This is a control interface for the SPID Elektronik rot2proG antenna rotor controller.
 Protocol documentation was adapted from http://ryeng.name/blog/3.
 The SPID protocol supports 3 commands: stop, status and set.
-The stop command stops the rotator in its current position and returns the aproximate position it has stopped in.
-The status command returns the current position of the rotator.
-The set command tells the rotator to rotate to a given position.
+The stop command stops the rotor in its current position and returns the aproximate position it has stopped in.
+The status command returns the current position of the rotor.
+The set command tells the rotor to rotate to a given position.

-The rotator controller communicates with the PC using a serial port.
+The rotor controller communicates with the PC using a serial connection.
 Communication parameters are 600 bps, 8 bits, no parity and 1 stop bit.
+In order for the computer to communicate with the rotor, the controller must be set to the "Auto" setting.
+This can be done by pressing the function key ("F") until you see an "A" displayed in the left-most screen on the controller.

 All commands are issued as 13 byte packets, and responses are received as 12 byte packets.